setyongr/b24/README.md

 To Run Bitrix24 API we need to use `callMethod(method, param)` method.

-pass the method you want to run in `method` parameter, `param` parameter is optional, it used to add paramter to method that you call, visit the official API reference to see all posible parameter.
+pass the method you want to run in `method` parameter, `param` parameter is optional, it used to add parameter to method that you call, visit the official API reference to see all possible parameter.

 Example:
 ```JavaScript